precap/dcc-ex.github.io/docs/big-picture/stage6.rst

     .. code-block::

-      ROUTE(2, "Station siding")    // Select this route to use the station siding RED(SIG2_TRN2_GO)           // Set signal 2 red as it is not safe to proceed beyond turnout 2 on the main track IFCLOSED(TRN1)              // If turnout 1 is closed, do these:
+      ROUTE(2, "Station siding")    // Select this route to use the station siding RED(SIG2_TRN2_GO)           // Set signal 2 red as it is not safe to proceed beyond turnout/point 2 on the main track IFCLOSED(TRN1)              // If turnout/point 1 is closed, do these:
           AMBER(SIG1_TRN1_APP)      // Set signal 1 amber for 2 seconds to warn of the change DELAY(2000)
-          RED(SIG1_TRN1_APP)        // Set signal 1 red while we throw turnout 1
+          RED(SIG1_TRN1_APP)        // Set signal 1 red while we throw turnout/point 1
-          THROW(TRN1)               // Throw turnout 1
+          THROW(TRN1)               // Throw turnout/point 1
-          DELAY(2000)               // Wait 2 seconds for the turnout to throw ENDIF
+          DELAY(2000)               // Wait 2 seconds for the turnout/point to throw
+        ENDIF
-        IFCLOSED(TRN2)              // If turnout 2 is closed, do these:
+        IFCLOSED(TRN2)              // If turnout/point 2 is closed, do these:
           AMBER(SIG3_STN_EX)       // Set signal 2 amber for 2 seconds to warn of the change DELAY(2000)
-          RED(SIG3_STN_EX)         // Set signal 2 red while we throw turnout 2
+          RED(SIG3_STN_EX)         // Set signal 2 red while we throw turnout/point 2
-          THROW(TRN2)               // Throw turnout 2
+          THROW(TRN2)               // Throw turnout/point 2
-          DELAY(2000)               // Wait 2 seconds for the turnout to throw ENDIF
+          DELAY(2000)               // Wait 2 seconds for the turnout/point to throw
+        ENDIF
         GREEN(SIG1_TRN1_APP)        // Set signal 1 green because we're safe to proceed GREEN(SIG3_STN_EX)          // Set signal 2 green because we're safe to proceed